Combinatorics of cyclic-conditional freeness: Convolutions and limit theorems

 where we have used the notations from \cite{arizmendi2022cyclic} (we added a superscript).
 The transform $\mathfrak{h}^{\OmegA}$ linearizes \emph{additive} cyclic Boolean convolution and related to the generating series $\mathfrak{c}$ of the cyclic Boolean cumulants via

 see also Section \ref{sec:cyclicBoolean}.
-As in immediate consequence of the above formula, we get the following corollary. \begin{corollary} Let $x_1,\ldots,x_N$ be a sequence of identically distributed elements in a cyclic Boolean probability space, such that $x_1-1,\ldots,x_N-1$ are cyclic Boolean independent.
+As an immediate consequence of the above formula, we get the following corollary. \begin{corollary} Let $x_1,\ldots,x_N$ be a sequence of identically distributed elements such that $x_1-1,\ldots,x_N-1$ are cyclic Boolean independent relatively to $(\Varphi,\Psi)$.
 Then:

 \end{corollary}